fuzziqersoftware/newserv/README.md

 4. *newserv's implementation of PSOX is based on disassembly of the client executable; it has never been tested with a real client and most likely doesn't work.*
 5. *Some basic features are not implemented in Blue Burst games, so the games are not very playable.
 A lot of work has to be done to get BB games to a playable state.*

-## Future

-This project is primarily for my own nostalgia; I offer no guarantees on how or when this project will advance.
-With that said, feel free to submit GitHub issues if you find bugs or have feature requests.
-I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.

-Current known issues / missing features:
-- Support disconnect hooks to clean up state, like if a client disconnects during quest loading or a trade window execution.
-- Episode 3 battles aren't implemented.
-- PSOBB is not well-tested and likely will disconnect or misbehave when clients try to use unimplemented features.
-- Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on V2/V3).
-- PSOX is not tested at all.
-- Memory patches currently are platform-specific but not version-specific.
-This makes them quite a bit harder to write and use properly.
-- Find a way to silence audio in RunDOL.s.
-Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.
-- Implement private and overflow lobbies.
-- Enforce client-side size limits (e.g. for 60/62 commands) on the server side as well.
-(For 60/62 specifically, perhaps transform them to 6C/6D if needed.)
-- Encapsulate BB server-side random state and make replays deterministic.

 ## Usage

 Currently newserv should build on macOS and Ubuntu.
 It will likely work on other Linux flavors too.
 It should work on Windows as well, but I haven't tested it - the build process could be very manual.
 Cygwin is likely the easiest Windows environment in which to build newserv.